ldn-softdev/jtc/README.md

  - all special characters subjected to shell interpretation (like `|`, `;`, `"`, `'`, etc)
  must be either escapted or quoted
  - returned result of shell evaluation still must be a valid JSON
- - failed shell evaluations are ignored (JSON entry wont be updated)
+ - failed or empty result of shell evaluations are ignored (JSON entry wont be updated)